RaviTella/SpringDataCosmosDB/README.md

 ![](logo.png)
 # Overview
-This is a getting started sample application for showcasing "Spring Data Azure Cosmos DB" repository
+This is a getting started sample application for showcasing "Spring Data Azure Cosmos DB"

 # Getting started